marcusoftnet/marcusoftnet.github.io/_posts/2018-08-29-some-reflections-after-a-few-days-as-a-musician.md

 These different roles were changed in a few bars, and everyone around me was supposed to do the same with their parts.
 When it worked it was a beautiful display of cooperation and listening that created an almost living organism and oneness out of us.

 If (and, I'm sad to say, *when*) I didn't pick up the role I played I ended up destroying the musical picture.
 Imagine for example that was supporting the bassoon, but played it as if I was the solo voice.
 An euphonium can easily overpower a bassoon and drown him out.
-Then that voice and change in timbre and sound in the music would have been lost and the music would have sound much duller and borning.
+Then that voice and change in timbre and sound in the music would have been lost and the music would have sound much duller and boring.
 A failure in performing the music, just because I didn't understand my role.

 Very seldom the music contains descriptions on what role I should take on, but this is rather discovered through playing the piece together.